-Our cancer screening services can provide valuable information about your risk of developing certain types of cancer and help determine how you might respond to different treatments.
-As a patient, you may be overwhelmed by the ever-expanding number of genetic tests available to you.
-However, we're here to help translate scientific discoveries into customized and more effective treatments for you.
-With this information, you and your healthcare provider can make more informed decisions about your care, giving you greater confidence in your health and wellbeing.
+Our cancer screening services offer valuable insights into your risk for specific cancers and can even inform how you may respond to potential treatments.
+We understand that the growing number of genetic tests can be overwhelming, but we're here to bridge the gap between cutting-edge science and tailored, effective treatments.
+With this knowledge, you and your healthcare provider can make more informed decisions about your care, giving you greater confidence in your health and well-being.

 If you're at a higher risk for cancer, there are steps you can take to reduce your risk.
 These may include more frequent cancer screenings, lifestyle changes to minimize risk factors, chemoprevention medication, and risk-reducing surgeries.
 Our cancer screening panel covers eight types of cancer.